 It’s a wardrobe built for men who live in dual worlds—corporate professionals with a need for speed, intellectuals drawn to underground energy.

 One look captures this effortless tension—a pink-striped shirt, sleeves rolled, tie loosely knotted, all paired with voluminous black trousers that sway with each step.
-Another shifts into sharper contrast: a crisp, double-breasted trench draped over a three-piece suit, a golden-visored helmet in hand, nodding to the era’s motor-racing elite.
+Another shifts into sharper contrast: a double-breasted trench draped over a three-piece suit, a golden-visored helmet in hand, nodding to the era’s motor-racing elite.

 Layering plays with instinct, spontaneity.
-A deep red hooded jacket, zipped over a crisp blue shirt, peeks from beneath a black trench.
+A deep red hooded jacket, zipped over a blue shirt, peeks from beneath a black trench.
 A leather flight jacket—sharp, commanding—rests over a tie-and-shirt combo, capturing an energy that feels both streetwise and executive.

 Fursac Fall/Winter 2025 Collection